ConcernedCitizen2025/Project2025-Assistant/_questions/008-climate-change-environmental-regulations.md

 ---
 layout: question
-title: "Climate Change and Environmental Regulations"
+title: "Project 2025’s Approach to Climate Change and Environmental Regulations: Assessing the Risks to Democracy"
+description: "Explore how Project 2025's approach to climate change and environmental regulations, with an emphasis on deregulation and reduced federal oversight, could pose risks to environmental protection and democratic governance."
 ---

-### *How does Project 2025 approach climate change and environmental regulations?*

 # Project 2025’s Approach to Climate Change and Environmental Regulations: Assessing the Risks to Democracy

+## *How does Project 2025 approach climate change and environmental regulations?*

 **Introduction**

-Project 2025 outlines a conservative approach to climate change and environmental regulations, emphasizing deregulation, increased energy production, and a shift away from federal oversight.
-This approach is grounded in the belief that environmental regulations often hinder economic growth and that states should have more control over environmental policy.
-This analysis explores how Project 2025 proposes to address climate change and environmental regulations, assesses the potential risks these policies pose to environmental protection and democratic governance, and considers the broader implications for the United States.
+Project 2025 outlines a conservative strategy for addressing climate change and environmental regulations, with a focus on deregulation, increased energy production, and reducing federal oversight.
+Proponents argue that environmental regulations often hinder economic growth, and that states should have greater control over environmental policy.
+This analysis examines the specific policies proposed by Project 2025, assesses the potential risks to environmental protection and democratic governance, and explores the broader implications for the United States.

 **Deregulation and Reduction of Federal Oversight**